Policy last updated

 Duty of care

-Principals, as delegates of the Minister for Education, have the right to permit and refuse entry of any person to Victorian Government school premises.
-As an NDIS funded therapist is not a Department or school council employee/contractor, and is not under the direction and control of the principal, principals must carefully consider whether the school can fulfil its duty of care obligations to the student.
+Principals, as delegates of the Minister for Education, have the right to permit and refuse entry of any person to Victorian government school premises.
+As an NDIS funded therapist is not a department or school council employee or contractor, and is not under the direction and control of the principal, principals must carefully consider whether the school can fulfil its duty of care obligations to the student.

 Duty of care requires principals and teachers to take all reasonable steps to reduce the risk of any reasonably foreseeable harm to students.
-This might include:
+This includes:

 - providing safe and suitable premises to students